The purpose of this article is to provide you with a depth understanding of the Windows Registry and the Wealth of information it holds.

 If the examiner notes a discrepancy between the physically attached devices and the ones reported here, it can be an indication that some device was removed prior to the evidence being seized.

 Navigating to this following key HKEY_CURRENT_USER\Software\ this information will be juicy stuff for Forensics Examiner as it could see the hacker used CyberGhost Vpn which is used for being anonymous.

-Navigating to this following key will give information for last accessed applications list HKEY_CURRENT_USER\SOFTWARE\Microsoft\Currentversion\Search\RecentApps.
+Navigating to this following key will give information for the last accessed applications list HKEY_CURRENT_USER\SOFTWARE\Microsoft\Currentversion\Search\RecentApps.

-In this user has a vast list of applications, one of those was Vmworkstation found.
+This user has a vast list of applications, one of which was Vmworkstation found.